New Multi-messenger Probe of Dark Matter-Nucleon Interactions from Ultra-high Energy Cosmic Ray Acceleration: Is there a spike?

 \section{Is there a spike?}

-The existence of a DM spike is not well established in the literature, see for example~\cite{Ullio:2001fb, Merritt:2002vj, Merritt:2003eu}.
+The existence of a DM spike is not well-established in the literature; see for example, the arguments for and against it in Refs.~\cite{Ullio:2001fb, Merritt:2002vj, Merritt:2003eu}.
 Specifically, one of the mechanisms for the destruction of DM spikes are (galactic) mergers.
 During such mergers, the spike can be tidally disrupted reducing the density and consequently $\gamma_\mathrm{sp}$.
-On the other hand~\cite{Bertone:2002je} argue that specifically for the Milky Way, this destruction mechanism is unlikely, mainly due to the fact that the center of the Milky Way is believed to have formed 12 billion years ago in a single merger, without subsequent ones.
+On the other hand, Ref.~\cite{Bertone:2002je} argues that specifically for the MW, this destruction mechanism is unlikely, mainly due to the fact that the center of the MW is believed to have formed 12 billion years ago in a single merger, without subsequent ones.

 Another option for the suppression of the spike is stellar heating and dynamical friction~\cite{Merritt:2003qk}.
-While the DM spike is partially argued to exist due to the steeply rising stellar density near the GC, these stars could in turn lower the density via kinetic heating and capture.
+While the DM spike is partially argued to exist due to the steeply rising stellar density near the galactic center, these stars could in turn lower the density via kinetic heating and capture.
 These processes would shift the expected $\gamma_\mathrm{sp}\sim 7/3$ to $3/2$.
 While this is above the value predicted by the NFW profile, it is below the adiabatic prediction.
 Of note, is that observationally, there are claims that $\ \gamma\sim2.3$~\cite{chan2024first}, which would be closer to a purely adiabatic regime.
 There are also suggestions, that the growth could happen instantaneously, not adiabatically.
-In such a scenario, while there would be a spike, it would be "blunted" compared to the adiabatic regime~\cite{Ullio:2001fb}.
+In such a scenario, while there would be a spike, it would be ``blunted" compared to the adiabatic regime~\cite{Ullio:2001fb}.
 We note that even though stellar heating could suppress the spike~\cite{DelaTorreLuque:2024wfz}, even in the maximal heating scenario, the DM density is still well above the predictions of a pure NFW profile.

-The main problem with the spiked profile is the Core-Cusp problem.
+The main issue with the spiked profile is the Core-Cusp problem.
 The prediction of the spike builds on a cuspy (NFW) profile.
-Some measurements seem to show that the DM density is more cored, which would significantly reduce the DM spike.
-However, there are no measurements below kpc-scale to distinguish a spike profile from a cored one.
-Additionally, the MW may be cored ~\cite{Ou:2023adg, Lim:2023lss,Baumgart:2025dov}.
+Some measurements, most notably the recent Gaia data~\cite{Ou:2023adg, Lim:2023lss, Baumgart:2025dov} seem to suggest that the DM density at the center of MW is more cored, which would significantly reduce the DM spike.
+However, there are no measurements nor simulations below kpc-scale to distinguish a spiked profile from a cored one.
+Moreover, even though the MW may not host a spiked DM profile, AGNs with ongoing accretion and adiabatic growth of the SMBH are more likely to do so.